EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 Replace `${INGRESS_HOST}` with your configured ingress host domain.

-> NOTE that the ingress integrates with IAM via OIDC, and so expects an authenticated user - for example `eoepcaadmin` created earlier.
+> If `OIDC_WORKSPACE_ENABLED=true`, the ingress redirects to Keycloak login first - for example `eoepcaadmin` created earlier.

 ---

 ### Creating and Testing a Workspace

 The Workspace API can be used to create a new workspace.
-In accordance with the `ApisixRoute` ingress and associated OPA policies, the user must have the `admin` role in order to create workspaces.
+Any authenticated user in the realm may do so (see the note in [9.2](#92-create-apisix-route-ingress)); we use the `eoepcaadmin` test user created during IAM setup.

 #### 1. Obtain an Access Token as `eoepcaadmin`

-`eoepcaadmin` was registered earlier as a Workspace `admin` user.
-Obtain an access token for this user:
+Obtain an access token for the `eoepcaadmin` test user:

 ```bash
 source ~/.eoepca/state